darkmaterial/restic/doc/040_backup.rst

 fast!
 The specific snapshot just created is identified by a sequence of hexadecimal characters, ``40dc1520`` in this case.

+.. note:: When restic encounters an error during backup (e.g unreadable file, permission
+    error, etc.) restic informs the user and continues.
+The general rule is to inform the user and continue where possible.

 You can see that restic tells us it processed 1.720 GiB of data, this is the size of the files and directories in ``~/work`` on the local file system.
 It also tells us that only 1.200 GiB was added to the repository.
 This means that